V-Sekai/V-Sekai.blue-tin-fox-models/README.md

   * A person with very specific morph targets
   * A very specific model with lots of detail
   * A model based on one of these models you slightly edited

+## Guidelines

+1. Use Blender blend files from 2.93 LTS.
+1. Export Blend file:
+    1. All images are stored outside of the blend file.
+    1. Do not have LOD in the name.
+    1. Do not store LODs in the Blend file.
+    1. Do not store glTF2s or other formats other than `.blend` in the repo.
+    1. TODO Substance `.sbsar` and MaterialX `.mtlx`
+    1. TODO vector graphics SVG

 ## Sources